ashkantashk/MIPLS2/README.md

-# Multivariate Imputation by PLS2-Based Modeling (MIPLSM)
+# Multivariate Imputation by PLS2-Based Modeling (MIPLS2)

 # Introduction
 This repository contains code and experimental data for a baseline PLS2-based imputation algorithm.